artmg/lubuild/help/use/markdown.md

 	* add the Target Directory
 	* add md as a target extension
 	* Use the Menu / View option to open in Markor for editing

+##### resolving sync conflicts

+Synchronising can produce conflicts when the same file has been modified recently in two different locations.
+As the person who makes edits, you need to choose which of the conflicting items is the current, or you need to merge line changes from the two sides.
+This is rarely something that can be automated (unless you use line-level tracking like Git does).

+The main two mitigations for conflicts are:

+* Sync before they happen
+	* if you sync more regularly it is unlikely the you have enough time to make edits to the same item in two different locations
+* Notice (and resolve) sooner
+	* Ask for notifications of conflicts so that you can become aware of conflicts earlier, and deal with them before you forget what the edits were about

 ### macOS editors